 I firmly believe that the Seychelles is one of the world’s most beautiful places and should be on the bucket list of any avid traveler.
 And, hopefully, these budget tips will allow you to visit the Seychelles without breaking the bank!

 Ellie Hopgood is an investment writer in London, covering topics in economics, politics and global finance.
-She writes about travel, politics and photography on her blog Endlessly Restless.
 She spends a borderline unhealthy amount of time editing photos and checking the cost of flights to places she has no immediate intention to visit.
 You can find her on Twitter (@elliemhopgood).

 P.S. – Did you know I wrote a new book?
 It’s called “Ten Years a Nomad” and it’s all about the lessons I’ve learned from a life of travel.
 It features tons of stories and misadventures I’ve never told on this blog as well!
 Click here to learn more and grab your copy today!
 (I’m doing a book tour too!
 I’ll be in Austin, Houston, Denver, and San Diego next week!)

 Book Your Trip to the Seychelles: Logistical Tips and Tricks

 Book Your Flight

 Use Skyscanner or Momondo to find a cheap flight.
 They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.
 Start with Skyscanner first though because they have the biggest reach!

 You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.